-We’ve seen innovative programs by progressive organizations who find new ways interject some life into safety efforts.
+We’ve seen innovative programs by progressive organizations that find new ways to interject some life into safety efforts.
 Here are a few examples that may trigger ideas for you in the new year:

 • One organization used money allocated for safety posters and held a contest for employees to design their own safety signs.
 They stopped work on the floor and invited everyone to use pens, markers, and crayons with flip charts to design their own creations.
 They voted on the top 3 posters with small incentives.
 The winning poster showed Forest Gump running with all required PPE and the slogan, “Safety IS as safety DOES.”
 People loved the event and had fun critiquing (i.e., laughing at) each others’ artistic talents.